Jim Popp – General Manager

-Born in Elkin, North Carolina, he and his wife Kimberly still reside in the Tar Heel State with their six children.
+Popp was born in Elkin, North Carolina.
+He and his wife Kimberly are proud parents of six Canadian-born children.
 Popp gives much of the credit for his success to his father Joe, a former NFL and college coach.
 Both father and son are members of the Mooresville High School Hall of Fame.
 The North Carolina school plays its home games at Coach Joe Popp Stadium.

 2017-present: Toronto Argonauts, General Manager

 1996-2016: Montreal Alouettes, VP Football Operations and General Manager

 1994-95: Baltimore Stallions, General Manager and Director, Player Personnel

 1992-93: Saskatchewan Roughriders, Wide Receivers Coach and Director, Player Personnel